 Holiday shopping might seem like it’s all about getting deals, but some of those deals might not be such a bargain after all—especially if you end up paying interest or fees on them later.
 If you’re offered a deal on a store credit card, for example, weigh its value carefully.
 Will you be able to pay off the balance before interest is added?
 Keep in mind that opening a bunch of store credit cards during the holiday season could have a negative impact on your credit score, too.

 If you are worried about being able to afford the holiday season this year, talk to your friends and family about it.
 It could be that everyone is secretly worrying about affording gifts for others.
 You can make a pact with your loved ones to give handmade gifts or to only give gifts to the children in your lives, not to the adults.

-The holiday season might be about being generous and giving.
-But if that giving is leading you deeper into debt, it might be time to reevaluate it.
-Remember, during the holidays, it’s the thought that counts—not how much you spend on everyone.
+The holiday season might be about being generous and giving, but if that giving is leading you deeper into debt, it might be time to reevaluate.
+During the holidays, it’s the thought that counts—not how much you spend on everyone.

 Consumer Education Services, Inc. (CESI) is a non-profit service provider of comprehensive personal financial education and solutions for all life stages and for all of life’s milestones.
 Our goal is enhanced economic security for everyone we serve.